DHTMLX/docs-suite/docs/grid/usage_blockselection.md

 #### Range mode

-- The `BlockSelection` module uses the `Range` API to manage continuous rectangular ranges.
+- The `BlockSelection` module uses the [`RangeSelection` API](grid/api/api_overview.md/#rangeselection-api) to manage continuous rectangular ranges.
 - The handle automatically fills data in the new range.
 - The selected range will be reset during data grouping or ungrouping.
 - The range will be reinstalled to a new one when moving columns or rows.

 #### Manual mode

-- The `BlockSelection` module does not use the `Range` API.
+- The `BlockSelection` module does not use the `RangeSelection` API.
 The developer implements logic via the events such as [`blockSelectionValidate`](grid/api/blockselection/blockselectionvalidate_event.md), [`afterBlockSelectionApply`](grid/api/blockselection/afterblockselectionapply_event.md).
 - The handle and built-in filling are unavailable.

 ### Usage examples

 #### Restricting selection in the Range mode

-This example shows how to control the start of a block selection and programmatically set a range using the `Range` API.
+This example shows how to control the start of a block selection and programmatically set a range using the [`RangeSelection` API](grid/api/api_overview.md/#rangeselection-api).

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {